MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-07-25-how-to-replicate-mobilefirst-environment.md

 http://{host}:{port}/{context}/management-apis/2.0/runtimes/{runtime-name}/export/applications/{application-name}/{application-env}/{application-version}?include={resource-type}
 ```

-**Note**: Here query parameter include is optional, which is used when you want to have more filtering.
+**Note**: Here query parameter *include* is optional, which is used when you want to have more filtering.

 ## Importing artifacts to new MobileFirst server
-Once you have zipped file containing artifacts are ready, you can import this zip file to you new MobileFirst server, to have exact replica of you old server.
-There are two way to importing artifacts, one is through console, other one is REST API.
+Once you have zipped file containing artifacts ready, you can import this zip file to a new MobileFirst server, to have exact replica of the old server.
+There are two ways to importing artifacts, one is through console, and the other one is through REST API.

 * [Importing artifacts from MobileFirst console](#importing-artifacts-from-mobilefirst-console)
 * [Importing artifacts using REST API](#importing-artifacts-using-rest-api)